-- What is a bank statement mortgage program?
+Is a bank statement mortgage right for you?

 - Types of bank statement loans

-When going through the process of buying or refinancing a home, there are specific steps to undergo.
+When buying or refinancing a home, there are specific steps to go through.

-One such step requires documenting your income.
-That including savings, retirement, investment balances, and debts.
+One step requires documenting your income.
+That includes savings, retirement, investment balances, and debts.

 This can be challenging for self-employed mortgage applicants.
-These folks often have hard-to-document income and/or business expenses.
+These folks often have hard-to-document income and business expenses.

-For instance, a self-employed worker might say they earn $7,000 a month.
-But after business write-offs, their taxable income might only be $5,000 a month.
+For instance, a self-employed borrower might earn $7,000 a month.
+But after business write-offs, their tax forms may document an income of only $5,000 a month.

 This could reduce their home buying budget by more than $150,000.